phytonics/stellar/docs/stellar/nova/type_1a_supernova.md

 \ce{^{12}_{6}C} + \ce{^{12}_{6}C} \rightarrow \ce{^{23}_{12}Mg} + \ce{^{1}_{0}n}
 $$

 This process generates a huge amount of energy as practically the whole star undergoes fusion at once.
-This burst of energy overcomes the gravitational pull of the white dwarf's matter, and the white dwarf explodes in a large conflagaration that also releases a large amount of light, which we observe as a **Type Ia Supernova**.
+This burst of energy overcomes the gravitational pull of the white dwarf's matter, and the white dwarf explodes and releases a large amount of light, which we observe as a **Type Ia Supernova**.

-## Properties of a Type Ia Supernova

-Type Ia Supernovas have a few distinct properties that makes them distinguishable from other kinds of supernovas.
-An important one of them is that Type Ia Supernovas always have the same brightness, since they occur when the white dwarf reaches a fixed mass and always triggers at that same point.
-This property makes Type Ia Supernovas very good as ways to measure distances, since the intensity of the light we receive can be related to the distance from the star when the brightness is always the same.

 ## After the Explosion
-The white dwarf is obliterated in the supernova explosion, with its mass being thrown out into space by the force of the thermonuclear expansion.
-The result is the formation of a supernova remnant.
+The white dwarf is obliterated in the supernova explosion, with its mass being thrown out into space by the force of the thermonuclear expansion and forming a supernova remnant.

 [Next: Supernova Remnant](supernova_remnant.md)